herrkaefer/herrkaefer/README.md

 ## What I'm Up To

+- **Building with coding agents** - Claude Code, Cursor, and custom Skills are my daily drivers
 - **Building [Flamesilk](https://flamesilk.com)** - Education and AI products for families and learners
 - **Building AI-native macOS tools** - Voice input, local TTS, Markdown workflows
+- **Exploring MCP & local AI** - Building MCP integrations and running models on-device in Swift
 - **Writing at [herrkaefer.com](https://herrkaefer.com)** - On building, home automation, and life in general
-- **Exploring local AI** - Running models on-device in Swift, no cloud required
 - **Shooting with a Ricoh GR** - Street photography when not at the keyboard

 ## Connect